ummavi/rlforge/README.md

 # RLForge

-RLForge is a lightweight framework to *quickly* and *cleanly* implement popular RL algorithms from literature as well as prototype new ones.
+RLForge is a project and framework to *quickly* and *cleanly* implement popular RL algorithms from literature as well as prototype new ones.
 Algorithms in RLForge are implemented using TensorFlow Eager but should be very easily modified to use libraries like PyTorch or Chainer.

 This framework is inspired by [ChainerRL](https://github.com/chainer/chainerrl) and [OpenAI baselines](https://github.com/openai/baselines) and is an attempt to modularize the many components of an RL system so they can be combined in a simple, readable way without excessive code duplication.
-This is achieved through the use of [Mixins](https://en.wikipedia.org/wiki/Mixin) where each "feature" is implemented in its own encapsulated way and is automatically used by the agent as soon as it's added as a base class.
+This is attempted through through the use of [Mixins](https://en.wikipedia.org/wiki/Mixin) where each "feature" is implemented in its own encapsulated way and is automatically used by the agent as soon as it's added as a base class.

 ## Getting Started